lush9516/Analytic_Projects/COVID-19 Analysis/README.md

 3) Analysis on comparison between COVID-19 trend in U.S. Italy and China.

 ## Analysis on General Trends in US
-First, I have conduct some analysi on the user's profiles to see that whether they are randomly assigned and comparable between control and experiment groups.

-Then I have broken down all the users in to different segementations, such as by operative system, source and location, etc.

-Through the above analysis, I have found out that for different segementations of users, their sensitiviti to price is different.
-And I've made proper recommendations based on the findings.

 ## Comparison between New York and Wuhan